 - b.
 ASAC is a defendant in labor lawsuits and claims.
-As of December 31, 2016 and 2015 management has recognized provisions for losses amounting to ₱5.72 million (see Note 17) that may be incurred from these lawsuits. - c.
-IAI has a pending lease renewal with MIAA as of December 31, 2016. - d.
+As of December 31, 2016 and 2015 management has recognized provisions for losses amounting to 72 million (see Note 17) that may be incurred from these lawsuits. - c.
 SSRLI has commitments, litigations and contingent liabilities that arise in the normal course of the SSRLI's operations which are not reflected in the consolidated financial statements.
 Management is of the opinion that as of December 31, 2016 and 2015, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements.